segmentio/segment-docs/src/connections/destinations/catalog/salesforce-dmp/index.md

 attribute `color: 'blue'`, as this event overrode the value of the previous color attribute.

-The ramification of this behavior is that SFDMP will continue to cache page attributes for whitelisted events on all single-page applications until a page reload.
-Please contact your Salesforce representative for additional questions about SFDMP's attribute cacheing functionality.
+This means that SFDMP continues to cache page attributes for events on the allow-list on all single-page applications until a page reload.
+Please contact your Salesforce representative if you have additional questions about SFDMP's attribute caching functionality.

 ### Page Scraping for Page Attributes